 Upon learning your fantasy football league carries point-per-reception scoring, you should immediately re-align your draft philosophy.
-Rule No. 1 in winning: Know your scoring system.
+Rule No. 1 in winning says to extract the most upside from your scoring system, after all.

 The variance in valuation offered between standard scoring and PPR isn't quite as prominent in the elite positional tiers, at least those defined by Average Draft Position.
 Sure, Wes Welker shows more dominance in PPRs, but his typical placement doesn't vary all that much in standard parties.

 Being in a reception-rewarding format, however, might change some of your priorities as you work your way deeper into your pick 'em.
-For example, you'd prefer having Wes Welker in a PPR but might want to tab Eric Decker first in normal games because of his big-play ability.
+For example, you'd prefer having Jeremy Maclin in a PPR but might want to take the risk on grabbing DeSean Jackson first in normal combinations because of his big-play ability.

-One-dimensional rumblers who aren't in on many passing downs, like BenJarvus Green-Ellis, won't be as helpful in reception-registering formats and are therefore, all things equal, downgraded as opposed to a comparable option such as Ahmad Bradshaw.
+One-dimensional rumblers who aren't in on many passing downs, like Michael Turner, won't be as helpful in reception-registering formats and are therefore, all things equal, downgraded as opposed to the likes of, say, Reggie Bush, Steven Jackson or Ahmad Bradshaw.

-Player touches don't translate as directly to more points in non-PPRs than they do the opposite games.
-The fact that every catch counts makes it more operative to focus on players with more presumptive opportunities to touch the ball as often as possible.
+Player touches don't translate as directly to more points in non-PPRs - many catch compilers can't break big plays and therefore often fail to deliver bigger payoffs in yardage-oriented leagues.
+The fact that every catch counts makes it more imperative to focus on the players that will touch the ball as often as possible.
+Targets and totes accentuate the boost that PPR gives.

 Targets and touches

-Non-explosive catch compilers often fail to deliver bigger payoffs in yardage-oriented leagues.
+Not-so-explosive players look a little more attractive through PPR goggles.
 Increased work augments value in any situation, but the statistical impact is more drastic in PPRs compared to non- with those instant points.
-The more times someone is sought out by their slinger, the more chances he'll get to record a point per grab.
-It's a sturdy tiebreaker when debating between two players.
+The more times they're sought out by their slinger, the more chances they'll get to record that elusive point for each snare.

-Of course, explosive wideouts don't necessarily have to be the most targeted to finish among fantasy football's best -- especially in standard scoring -- but it usually helps more often to be a more frequent earner of QB attention.
-Does a particular QB or system frequently check down or settle for midrange outlets?
-Is someone entrenching as a permanent third-down back?
+As we've seen, explosive wideouts don't necessarily have to be the most targeted to finish among fantasy football's best - especially in standard scoring - but it usually helps more often to be a more frequent earner of QB attention.

 RB PPR boosts